dowjones/tokendito/README.md

 tokens into your local `~/.aws/credentials` file.

 ## What's new
+See [Releases](https://github.com/dowjones/tokendito/releases) for a detailed Changelog.
+### Tokendito 2.2.0

+Version 2.2.0 of Tokendito introduces the following new features:

+- Shared HTTP Client to leverage keepalives and Python's connection pool (by @fsilvamaia)
+- Support for Step-Up Authorization (by @ruhulio)
+- Misc bug fixes

+### Tokendito 2.1.0

+Version 2.1.0 of Tokendito introduces the following new features:

+- IdP redirection
+- Docker support (by @opis-mark)
+- Interactive support for AWS profile names (by @opis-mark)
+- Docker container signing to ensure you are on a 'certified' Tokendito container
+- Misc bug fixes

+### Tokendito 2.0.0
-With the release of tokendito 2.0, many changes and fixes were introduced.
-It is a breaking release: your configuration needs to be updated, the command line arguments have changed, and support for Python < 3.7 has been removed.
+With the release of tokendito 2.0, many changes and fixes were introduced. **It is a breaking release**: your configuration needs to be updated, the command line arguments have changed, and support for Python < 3.7 has been removed.
 The following changes are part of this release:

 - Set the config file to be platform dependent, and follow the XDG standard.
 - Extend configuration capabilities.
 - Modernize output.